-There is a big fat lie in legislation worldwide regarding bread; bakers are allowed to call it whole grain provided that not more than 40% of the content has been removed, notably the fibre and germ.
-Supermarket bread is a major cause of obesity, diabetes and cardiovascular disease.
+There is a big fat lie in legislation worldwide regarding bread; bakers are allowed to call it whole-grain provided that not more than 40% of the goodies have been removed, notably the fibre and germ.
+Supermarket bread is thus a major cause of obesity, diabetes and cardiovascular disease.

 If you love bread there is only one solution.
-Mill your own flour and bake a loaf, unless you can find a bakery that does that; there are extremely few.
+Mill your own flour and make a loaf, unless you can find a bakery that does that; there are extremely few.

 The fibre in whole grains go a long way to alleviating constipation, though in my case it is not enough.
 I have a lazy colon and have had since childhood.

-Over and above the insoluble fibre making whole grains better, I personally have to have soluble fibre too on a daily basis; that means fruit and greens at least twice a day.
+Over and above the fibre making whole grains better, I personally have to have soluble fibre too on a daily basis; that means fruit and greens at least twice a day.
 Then I have no difficulty whatsoever.
-The malignant colorectal tumours associated with constipation are horrific; and the prevalence rises by around 2% every year.
+The malignant colorectal-tumours associated with constipation are horrific; and the prevalence rises by around 2% every year.

 Researchers working at the Tufts' Friedman School of Nutrition state that there is strong data showing that those who consume high GI foods with subsequent rapid digestion of the starches in refined grains are at a higher risk of contracting age-related macular degeneration, the chief cause of blindness in older folk.
-They cause dysfunction of the cells in the retina and loss of photoreceptor cells.
+They cause dysfunction of the rods and cones in the retina and loss of photoreceptor cells.

-They investigated the effect of a high GI diet from refined starches as compared to a low glycemic diet from whole grains, but with the same number of total calories, on mice.
+They investigated the effect of high GI food from refined starches as compared to a low glycemic diet from whole-grains, but with the same number of total calories, on mice.

-There were clear signs that those mice on a whole grain diet had far less loss of pigmentation and atrophy of the retinal cells, or the accumulation of toxic fatty cells caused by 'glycation'; the bonding of a sugar molecule onto a lipid or protein molecule in the cells of the eyes.
+There were clear signs that those mice on a whole grain diet had far less loss of pigmentation and atrophy of the retinal cells, or the accumulation of toxic fat caused by "glycation;" the bonding of a sugar-molecule onto a lipid or protein molecule in the eyes.

-These advanced glycation end products are implicated in many degenerative diseases including macular degeneration, with consequent loss of sight.
+These advanced glycation end-products are implicated in many diseases including macular degeneration, with consequent loss of sight.

 They attributed this to the types of bacteria found in the gut.
-Those on a high glycemic diet had many pathogens of the Clostridiales order in the colon, but those on whole grains gained protection from the healthy Bacteroidales bugs; they released certain eye protective metabolites including serotonin.
+Those on a high glycemic diet had many pathogens of the Clostridiales order in the colon, but those on whole grains gained protection from the friendly Bacteroidales bugs; they release certain eye-protective metabolites including serotonin.

-The 2015 dietary guidelines for Americans recommending replacing some refined grains with whole grains until they make up no more than 50% of the diet.
+The 2015 dietary guidelines for Americans recommending replacing some refined-starches with whole grains until they make up no more than 50% of our food.

 A recent consultation with an optician confirmed good pigmentation of the retina, no signs of macular degeneration, or cataracts either, another proven benefit that whole grains are better.

-This is not to say that gluten intolerance does not exist, it certainly does, but to associate every grumble in the intestine with an allergy to wheat is sheer nonsense.
+This is not to say that gluten-intolerance does not exist, it certainly does, but to associate every grumble in the intestine with an allergy to wheat is sheer nonsense.
 Stepping up to artisan bread is the solution for the majority.

-The first step when treating the unhappy tum is to increase the fibre in the diet, both insoluble as in whole grains, and insoluble as in fruits and vegetables.
+The first step when treating the unhappy tum is to increase the fibre in the diet, both insoluble as in whole-grains, and also that in fruits and vegetables.

 In the refining of flour most of the best parts, the germ and bran, are removed.

-You may be thinking, why do the millers removed the minerals and vitamins, and then have to 'enrich' the flour again?
-We started this page by saying that the fatty acids start to go rancid once the grain is milled, and oxygen starts to do its work.
+You may be thinking, why do the millers removed the minerals and vitamins, and then have to "enrich" the flour again?
+We started this page by saying that the fatty-acids start to go rancid once the grain is ground, and oxygen starts to do its work.
 It is best to grind the wheat, and immediately make your bread; fermentation with sourdough is profoundly beneficial.

-A reasonable compromise is to keep it in an airtight container in the fridge for up to a week, or the deep freezer for a month.
+A reasonable compromise is to keep it in an airtight container in the fridge for up to a week, or the deep-freezer for a month.
 Storing wheat safely from moisture, air and weevils requires that it is frozen for two weeks.

-Why is whole grain better is an important question because of the assumption in many quarters that gluten is the cause of every problem of the intestine.
+Why is whole grain better is an important question because of the assumption in many quarters that gluten is the cause of every problem in the intestine.